 state

-: Indicates the condition of the group regarding the type of vulnerability, where it is Vulnerable if the type is present
+: Indicates the condition of the group regarding the type of vulnerability, where it is Vulnerable if the weakness is present

 exploit